Advanced Diagnostic Imaging Services in South Dakota

 Electrocardiogram (EKG), Holter & Event Monitors

-ambulatory electrocardiography devices—are often
+monitors—or ambulatory electrocardiography devices—are often

+especially arrhythmias.
 These monitors are a portable form of testing

 for an extended period of time.

 EEGs are used to measure and record the electrical activity of the patient’s